therealsunx/trvim/README.md

         - .
 CTRL-{h, l} navigates to {left, right} views
         - . save and quit buffers and views (yet to think of bindings)

+- . multiline/block comments (i hate it... may not even implement it... just use // on each line instead of /**/ sh*t)